-We can’t make a Sierra games retrospective without beginning with the first graphic adventure made for the PC and Sierra’s first big hit; King’s Quest: Quest for the Crown.
+We can’t make a Sierra games retrospective without beginning with one of the first graphic adventures ever made for the IBM PC and Sierra’s first big hit: King’s Quest: Quest for the Crown.

-As I mention in my Sierra historical retrospective, IBM needed a game to promote their new computer, the PCjr and approached Sierra to finance it.
-Sierra took full advantage of the proposal to develop a game engine called Adventure Game Interpreter (AGI) and with it, Roberta Williams developed a game based on an On-line Systems (Sierra’s former name) title: Wizard and the Princess (AKA Adventure in Serenia).
+As I mentioned in my Sierra historical retrospective, IBM needed a game to promote their new computer, the PCjr and approached Sierra to finance it.
+Sierra took full advantage of the proposal to develop a game engine called Adventure Game Interpreter (AGI) and with it, Roberta Williams developed a game based on a previous On-line Systems’ (Sierra’s former name) title: Wizard and the Princess (AKA Adventure in Serenia).
 Like that one, she wanted to make a game based on fairy tales and fantasy: of a gallant knight in a quest to save a kingdom.

 King’s Quest was originally released in 1984 for the IBM PCjr, Apple II and PC-compatible computers.
 It was then re-released in 1986 for the Atari ST, in 1987 for MS-DOS, Amiga, Macintosh and Apple IIgs; and in 1989 it was ported to the Sega Master System by Parker Brothers.